Hongjun-Guo/hongjun-guo.github.io/README.md

 ## Publications

-- (with H. Wang) Curved fronts of bistable reaction-diffusion equations in spatially periodic media: N≥2, in preparation.
+- (with H. Wang) Curved fronts of bistable reaction-diffusion equations in spatially periodic media: N≥2, [arXiv](http://arxiv.org/abs/2501.03815).
 - (with H. Bao) Asymptotic speeds of spreading for the Lotka-Volterra system with strong competition in R^N, [arXiv](https://arxiv.org/abs/2411.13781).
 - (with K. Wang) Some new bistable transition fronts with changing shape, [arXiv](https://arxiv.org/abs/2404.09237).
 - (with Y. Lyu and Z.C.
 Wang) On traveling fronts of combustion equations in spatially periodic media, _J.
 Dyn.
 Diff.
 Equations_, to appear. ([link](https://link.springer.com/article/10.1007/s10884-024-10388-1))